 Gifts of time and love are surely the basic ingredients of a truly merry Christmas. ― Peg Bracken

 Salt Dough Ornaments make adorable little gifts!
 Younger children will enjoy manipulating the dough and relish the sensory feedback they are getting, especially from their tactile sense!
-Squishing, rolling and cutting the dough are fun activities by themselves and will keep your children engaged for hours while they playfully explore properties like texture, flexibility, fluidity etc. We make Salt Dough Ornaments every year and they really never fail to excite children and parents alike!
+Squishing, rolling and cutting the dough are fun activities by themselves and will keep your children engaged for hours!
+We make Salt Dough Ornaments every year and they really never fail to excite children and parents alike!

 - Salt Dough (mix 2 cups of flour, 1 cup of salt and up to 1 cup of warm water.
 Knead until you have a non-sticky dough)

 - Small rolling pins

 - Tempera paint (or markers, crayons etc.)

 - Trays (if you want to contain the mess on your table)

 Step 1: Prepare your Salt Dough

 Combine and mix all ingredients ahead of time: 2 cups of flour, 1 cup of salt, 1 cup of warm water.
 Let the children take turns kneading the dough until it is smooth (we pass it around the table).
 If it is too sticky just add more flour.
 Place small rolling pins on the table.
 Give each child a handful of dough and and show them how to:

 - press the dough flat with the palm of their hands,